eolinker/goku_lite/README.md

 - **Dashboard**: Built-in dashboard to configure Goku.
 - **Cluster Management**：Goku nodes are stateless and can be expanded horizontally.
 Also the configuration can be synchronized automatically.
 - **Hot Updates**: Continuously updates configurations without restart nodes.
+- **Orchestration**：Orchestration can correspond to multiple backends.
+The backend input parameter supports the client incoming, and also supports the parameter transfer between backend.
+The return data of backend supports filter, delete, move, rename, target and group.
+API can set the exception return when the orchestration call fails.
+- **Data transform ** :Support for converting returned data to JSON or XML.
 - **Load balancing**: Round-robin load balancing with weight.
 - **Service Discovery**: Service discorvery from Consul or Eureka.
 - **HTTP(S) Forward Proxy**: Hide real backend services, support Rest API, Webservice.